PDPA Compliance11 min read26 April 2026

 Key Features Checklist

-Before selecting any compliance tool, verify it covers:
+Before choosing any tool, verify it covers:

 Core PDPA coverage:

-• Gap assessment across all 10 PDPA obligations
+• Gap assessment across all 10 obligations

 • Data inventory / ROPA module